Union Station Bus Terminal: Location and features

 The bus terminal is located at 81 Bay Street, northwest of Lake Shore Boulevard and southeast of Union Station, on the south side of the Union Station Rail Corridor.
-The terminal is housed within the 48-storey south tower of the CIBC Square office development and is directly connected to Union Station via Scotiabank Arena (accessed through an enclosed walkway above Bay Street which is part of the city's PATH indoor pedestrian network), which lies adjacent to Union Station itself.
+The terminal is housed within the 48-storey south tower of the CIBC Square office development and is directly connected to Union Station via Scotiabank Arena (accessed by an enclosed pedestrian bridge over Bay Street, which is part of the city's Path indoor pedestrian network), which lies adjacent to Union Station itself.

 There are two street-level entrances, one on Bay Street opposite Scotiabank Arena, and the other on Lake Shore Boulevard just east of Bay Street.
 There is a pickup and dropoff area and bicycle parking on the P1 level.

 The terminal's bus platforms and waiting areas occupy two floors within CIBC Square.
 The terminal area is climate controlled, with glass doors separating the waiting area from the bus platforms.
 Other facilities include free Wi-Fi, charging points and washrooms.
 The terminal is also fully accessible, with elevators, braille and help points throughout the terminal.

 Boarding procedures are similar to those for an airport terminal.
 Digital screens direct riders to the appropriate zone to wait for boarding.
 Gate assignments appear on digital screens 10 minutes before bus departure, followed by an audio announcement on the PA system.
 Glass gate doors separating the waiting area from the platform open only when buses are ready to load passengers.

 The 10000 m2, bi-level terminal has fourteen bus bays – twice as many as the previous terminal – and can accommodate GO Transit's fleet of double-decker buses.
 Unlike the old terminal, bus routes are not permanently assigned platforms in the terminal; this allows for reduced delays in bus unloading and departures.
 For safety and to prevent unauthorized access, passengers are allowed on the platforms only when buses are loading or unloading.

+A Second Cup cafe is located on the first floor of the terminal.

 Services

 Union Station Bus Terminal provides regional and long-distance bus services.
+As of 2023, seven carriers were using the terminal: GO Transit, Ontario Northland, FlixBus, Greyhound USA, Megabus/Coach Canada, Red Arrow and Rider Express, with GO Transit accounting for approximately 60% of trips arriving or departing from the station.